A Creative Quarantine: Why It Matters (And How You Can Do It!)

-After you are done, reflect back to what you created.
+After you are done, reflect back on what you created.
 You can work on the artwork multiple times through sessions.
 You can also play music in the background if that sways you.

 Download the instructions here.

-If you are wondering what kind of artworks will help create a relaxing artwork, our curator has got you covered.
+If you are wondering what kind of artwork will help create a relaxing artwork, our curator has got you covered.
 For a tranquil environment consider these themes.

 Check out the full curation here.